 - Strawberry jam, boiling water bath.
-July 13, 2021 - Green beans, pressure canner.
-July 13, 2021 - Beef jerky, food dehydrator and oven.
-July 13, 2021
+July 13, 2021. - Green beans, pressure canner.
+July 13, 2021. - Beef jerky, food dehydrator and oven.
+July 13, 2021.

 All food preservation exhibits must be accompanied with the recipe(s) - typed or written, with the source of the recipe(s) listed.
 Required recipes and sources for food preservation exhibits - all food preservation recipes must be from an approved source.
 Those sources are:

 - PUT IT UP!
-Food Preservation for Youth manuals
+Food Preservation for Youth website or manuals

+- National 4-H Home Food Preservation Project Manuals

 - U.S. Department of Agriculture (USDA)

 - National Center for Home Food Preservation

 - Ball/Kerr Canning (recipes after 1985)

 - Mrs. Wages

-DO NOT BRING RECIPES FROM: Magazine or newspaper clippings, Pinterest (unless it is from a source listed above), Grandma's or a recipe from a family member or friend without a source, Cookbooks (excluding the Ball, Kerr, and Put It Up! book).
+DO NOT BRING RECIPES FROM: Magazine or newspaper clippings, Pinterest (unless it is from a source listed above), a recipe from a family member or friend without a source, cookbooks (excluding the Ball, Kerr, Put It Up!, and 4-H Home Food Preservation books).